tsabunkar/python_basic/README.md

 - supports object-oriented programming & procedural oriented programming paradigm
 - The source code of python is converted into an immediate form called bytecode.
 - Cross OS language (Windows, Linux, Unix, and Mac)
+- Dynamic Typing: Variables can be reassigned with to any different data type

 ---